bazhdarrzgar/30_Days_Of_Python/19_Day_File_handling/19_file_handling.md

 This is an example to show how to open a file and read.
 This is the second line of the text.
 ```

-Instead of printing all the text, let us print the first 10 characters of the text file.

 ```py
 f = open('./files/reading_file_example.txt')